We award CPD points on an extensive range of activities that:

 You can log CPD points in one of two CPD streams.
 The number of points you need to log in each stream depends on your level of CIPR accreditation.
 View the detailed information on CPD streams to see how this applies to you.

 Here's an outline of how many points you can claim for different development activities.
 Note that you can only can claim a maximum of 20 points for each of the following activities:

 Stream 1: Developing your communication skills and knowledge

 We award the following points for activities in this stream:

 Five points for up to half a day or 10 points for each full day of training you complete.
 The training can be in the form of workshops, briefings, masterclasses or in-house training.

 Ad hoc learning

 10 points for each learning activity in which you are learning about a new area of work or about a client or employer's business.
 You must have spent at least seven hours working on each project.

 Five points for each personal development session that you attend.

-Five points for each formal networking event you attend (up to a maximum of 20 points).
+Five points for each formal networking event or #CIPRCHAT you participate in (up to a maximum of 20 points).

 10 points for each relevant communications or business book you read.